MicrosoftDocs/SupportArticles-docs/Exchange/ExchangeHybrid/public-folders/outlook-for-mac-unable-access-public-folders.md

 ## Resolution

-To resolve this issue, set the on-premises remote mailbox to use the Exchange Online mailbox GUID by following these steps:
+To resolve this issue, set the `ExchangeGUID` property on the associated on-premises remote mailbox by following these steps:

 1. Open [Exchange Management Shell](/powershell/exchange/open-the-exchange-management-shell) on the on-premises server, and then run the following command to check whether the `ExchangeGUID` property of the on-premises remote mailbox is set: